demisto/content/Packs/RecordedFuture/README.md

-# Pack Documentation
+# "Recorded Future Intelligence" Pack Documentation

 This pack is used to access Recorded Future data to enrich IPs, domains, URLs, CVEs, Files, and Malwares and assess threats in regards to a specific context.

 ## Integration

 The integration is used to access the data from the API.

 ### Available Actions

 * Reputation actions
     * Using the new Recorded Future SOAR Enrichment API.
     * Available actions: ip, domain, url, file(hashes), cve.